MistEO/meojson/README_en.md

 bool check_json(const json::value& j, const ThirdPartyStruct&) { return j.is_number(); }
 bool from_json(const json::value& j, ThirdPartyStruct& out) { out.a = j.as_integer(); return true; }

-// then you can use it as json
+// then we can use it as json
 ThirdPartyStruct third;
 json::value jthird = third;
 ThirdPartyStruct new_third = (ThirdPartyStruct)jthird;

-// or add to your sturcture
+// or add to sturcture
 struct Outter2
 {
     int outter_a = 10;